mileweb/docs-content-cdn/docs/portal/accessing-portal/navigating-ui.md

 - Number of requests made to the files on your property.
 - Percentage of each HTTP status code returned as a result of requests to your content.

-## Properties
+## Edge Configurations

-The [Properties page](</docs/portal/properties/managing-properties.md>) allows you to create and manage the properties accelerated by CDN360.
+Displays the [Properties page](</docs/portal/properties/managing-properties.md>), which allows you to create and manage the properties accelerated by CDN360.

-## CNAMEs
+## Traffic Management

-The [CNAMEs page](</docs/portal/cnames/managing-cnames.md>) allows you to create and manage the Canonical Name Record (CNAME) to which you will map your hostnames.
+Displays the [CNAMEs page](</docs/portal/cnames/managing-cnames.md>), which allows you to create and manage the Canonical Name Record (CNAME) to which you will map your hostnames.
 You must create a CNAME record before CDN360 can serve as a reverse proxy and start routing client traffic through the CDN servers.

 ## Certificates